 APPLICATIONS ARE DUE ON JANUARY 20, 2015 at 11:59 PM EST!

 The Arab-American Frontiers Symposium aims at establishing long-term bi- or multi-national research cooperation.
 To further this goal, a small number of Fellowships are provided to teams of participants who intend to cooperate.

 The Fellowship funding can be used for short-term exchanges to conduct research at a host research institution for a period of up to a month, to develop new research ideas, curricula, etc.

-The applicants must have participated in the Arab-American Frontiers Symposium and must have received approval from his/her home institution and a host institution of another Arab-American Frontiers participant.
+The applicants must have participated in the second Arab-American Frontiers Symposium held in Muscat and must have received approval from his/her home institution and a host institution of another Arab-American Frontiers participant.
 Teams of applicants should come from different countries; the host or home institutions do not have to be in the United States.